-Seldom does business acumen come up in the same discussion as social sciences like anthropology.
-However, one corporate anthropologist, Andi Simon, marries success in the business world with lessons learned from studying human social interaction through the millennia.
-The business insights provided by the study of humanity might surprise you, and even give you a leg up on the competition.
+The subject of business acumen rarely arises in social science discussions.
+However, corporate anthropologist Andi Simon has mined crucial business lessons from studying human social interaction through the millennia.
+The business insights provided by the study of humanity might surprise you and even give you a leg up on the competition.

-By examining those cultural norms and reassessing what works in the modern business environment and what does not, companies can harness the lessons of anthropology to become nimbler and, as a result, more competitive, Simon said.
-When conceiving of markets and companies as human groups with their own cultures and sets of norms, it’s easier to see how anthropology can inform an effective business strategy.
+When thinking of markets and companies as human groups with their own cultures and sets of norms, it’s easier to see how anthropology can inform an effective business strategy.